Dyett High School

-Walter Henri Dyett High School For The Arts (formerly known as Dyett Academic Center and commonly known as Dyett High School) is a public four–year arts high school located in the Washington Park neighborhood on the south side of Chicago, Illinois, United States.
+Walter Henri Dyett High School For The Arts (formerly known as Dyett Academic Center and commonly known as Dyett High School) is a public 4–year performing arts high school located in the Washington Park neighborhood on the south side of Chicago, Illinois, United States.
 The school opened in 1972.
 Dyett is a part of the Chicago Public Schools system and is named for American violinist and music educator Walter Henri Dyett (1901–1969).
 The school became an arts high school for the 2016–17 school year.